Taylor Swift Blacks Out Her Social Media. Internet Melts.

 Back in March, her music industry pal Ed Sheeran told the BBC Swift would probably not release music until the end of 2017 around Christmas, "because that's when everyone buys records."

-However if she's simply going off the grid to take some time to get ready for autumnal drinking season, then her fans would be facing a new age of deficient Taylor Swift levels in their lives.
+However, if she's simply going off the grid to take some time to get ready for autumnal drinking season, then her fans would be facing a new age of deficient Taylor Swift levels in their lives.

 After opting not to celebrate the Fourth of July, as is her tradition as old as America itself, this would be a tough break for her base.